roccminton/DenseGillespieAlgorithm.jl/docs/src/examples.md

     replace_NaN(v) = map(x -> isnan(x) ? zero(x) : x, v)
     ```
 ![Simulation result showing the mutation load, prevalence and population size](https://roccminton.github.io/images/MLP.png)

 The grey line represents the population size, which is not represented by any axis.
 On the left y-axis, the prevalence is represented by the yellow line, while the mutation burden is shown by the red line on the right y-axis.

 ### Custom `statistic!` function
+Thus far, the only function employed for the purpose of saving the population history was the built-in [`DenseGillespieAlgorithm.saveonestep!`](@ref) function, which in this case saves the mutation burden, prevalence, and population size over time.
+However, given the intricate population structure of the model, it may be beneficial to consider saving additional statistics that extend beyond mere numbers over time.
+For this example, we are interested in saving the allele frequencies of the mutated allele per position over time.
+This necessitates the definition of a custom `statistic!` function.